 Categories and fees

-Depending on the complexity of the question and the expertise required, the advice is divided into the following categories with the corresponding fees:
+Depending on the complexity of the question and the expertise required, the advice is divided into specific categories with corresponding fees.

 You can request advice using the application form, where you can indicate which type of advice you think would be the most appropriate.
 It is important that you include specific questions and outline your own ideas regarding these questions.